PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

     <span class="warnings">**Warning:** Different releases of MBL may use different payload
     formats.
-That means you may not be able to install payloads created for one release of Mbed Linux OS on a different version of Mbed Linux OS.
+That means you may not be able to install payloads created for one version of MBL on a different version of MBL.
 See [Updating between releases of Mbed Linux
     OS](#updating-between-releases-of-mbed-linux-os) for details about
     upgrading to a new release of Mbed Linux OS and using